saeyslab/nichenetr/vignettes/model_construction_with_liana.md

     ##  [1] "Default"          "Consensus"        "Baccin2019"       "CellCall"         "CellChatDB"       "Cellinker"        "CellPhoneDB"      "CellTalkDB"       "connectomeDB2020" "EMBRACE"          "Guide2Pharma"     "HPMR"
     ## [13] "ICELLNET"         "iTALK"            "Kirouac2010"      "LRdb"             "Ramilowski2015"   "OmniPath"         "MouseConsensus"

-Next, we will calculate how much overlap there is between the receptors in the LIANA and the signaling network in NicheNet.
-The `decomplexify()` function of LIANA is crucial in this case, as we would like to separate receptor subunits.
-If the overlap is too low, integration will probably not work very well.
-We will also use the `convert_alias_to_symbols` function of NicheNet.
+Next, we will calculate how much overlap there is between the ligands and receptors in the LIANA and NicheNet databases.
+If the overlap between LIANA receptors and NicheNet signaling network is too low, the integration will probably not work very well.
+Furthermore, The `decomplexify()` function of LIANA is crucial in our case, as we would like to separate receptors into their respective subunits.

 ``` r
 # Load signaling networks of NicheNet